vycke/crinkles.dev/src/pages/blog/css-layout-patterns.md

 category: css
 ---

 Layout and composition are some of the most challenging topics within CSS.
 Especially when you have to take responsiveness into account.
-We often fall back no media-queries.
+We often fall back on media-queries.
 But adding many media-queries for various breakpoints can make your CSS unmaintainable.
 But with the addition of grids, we can overcome media-query fatigue.
 Not only make our CSS more maintainable, but they also improve the user experience.
 We can let CSS handle the available space.
 In this article, I will describe three layout implementations that can improve your (personal) website.

 ## Dynamic centered layout